-(Prerequisites, NURS 533 and NURS 534) The student will synthesize and apply knowledge learned in NURS 533 and 534.
+(Pre- or Co-requisites, NURS 533 and NURS 534) The student will synthesize and apply knowledge learned in NURS 533 and 534.
 Under the guidance of a nursing faculty mentor, the student will develop lesson plans and teach in the classroom and clinical setting.
 Seminars will focus on self-evaluation and nursing student evaluation in the cognitive, psychomotor and affective domains.